 The phenomenon of a person’s name describing their appearance, behaviors or accomplishments is called an aptronym.
 A few examples are the fastest man on Earth named Usain Bolt, New York television meteorologist, Amy Freeze and one particular former congressman forced to resign from office after tweeting pictures of his, ahem, well… you know.

 But can names really influence who we become?
 While there are some who vehemently dispute any kind of scientific correlation between our names and our lives, there is evidence that our names have on our life choices and outcomes.
 Nominative determinism is the theory that we tend to gravitate towards occupations and lifestyles that fit our names.
 One explanation for nominative determinism is implicit egotism, which posits that we have an unconscious preference for things we associate with ourselves.
-For example, studies show we have an affinity for the letters that make up our name, particularly our initials.
+It sounds incredibly narcissistic, but the research suggests that your name really does have a great influence on your career path.

 It all started making waves in the research community back in 2002 with a study titled, “Why Susie Sells Seashells by the Seashore.”
 Researchers Pelham, Miremberg and Jones assessed the role of implicit egotism in 2 major life decisions: where people choose to live and what people choose to do for a living.
 They found a disproportionate number of Philips living in Philadelphia, Virginia’s in Virginia Beach and Jacks in Jacksonville.
 They also maintained that people with the names Dennis or Denise are over-represented among dentists, and hardware store owners were about 80% more likely to have names beginning with the letter H as compared with R while roofers showed the reverse pattern.